projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 #.
 Open a browser and navigate to the website
    `<http://127.0.0.1:5001/>`_ automatically, or you may need to visit this website manually.
-Make sure you can connect to open network from browser because the app needs to download some JavaScript files.
+Make sure you can connect to open network from browser because the editor needs to download some JavaScript files.

-   .. note:: The ACRN configuration app is supported on Chrome, Firefox,
+   .. note:: The ACRN configuration editor is supported on Chrome, Firefox,
       and Microsoft Edge.
 Do not use Internet Explorer.

    The website is shown below: